 You can apply for a 30 day e-visa.
 This is currently the only option unless you intend to get a job in the country.
 There is no retirement visa, no remote worker visa, no wealthy expat visa.
 It's only 30 day tourist visas, marriage excemptions or TRC which you get from having a job.

 I first went to Vietnam in 2013 and loved it.
 I went back on a 1 year tourist visa in 2019 and then got "stuck" in Vietnam the following year because of Covid.
 Honestly, there is not a place in the world I would have rather been as the country was functionally open the entire pandemic.

 I was traveling around beautiful Vietnam, visiting places like Ha Giang while everyone else was stuck at home.

-I used to live in Thailand on a non-b visa as an English teacher and then I did expensive visa runs for a year.
+I used to live in Thailand on a non-b visa as an English teacher and then I did expensive visa runs for a year when I taught online for VIPKID.
 Obtaining a 3 month tourist visa, then leaving the country to obtain another 3 month tourist visa.
 Going to immigration constantly to extend visas and going to consulates abroad.

-I got quite tired of paying money and dealing with Thai immigration almost every month.
-It was also annoying to have to leave the country and go apply for a new visa at an embassy abroad in Laos, Korea, Japan or Cambodia.
+Anyways, I got quite tired of paying money and dealing with Thai immigration almost every month.
+It was also annoying having to leave the country and go apply for a new visa at an embassy abroad in Laos, Korea, Japan or Cambodia.

 How to Get a Tourist Visa For Vietnam as An American